Nikolay-Lysenko/dsawl/README.md

 Instructions for other operating systems will be released in the future.

-After successful installation, you can use this package like any other regular package from your currently activated virtual environment:
+After successful installation, you can use this package like any other regular package from your currently activated virtual environment.
+For example, you can import a class from it:
 ```
 from dsawl.ooffg.estimators import OutOfFoldFeaturesRegressor
 ```